Marshall-Hallenbeck/red_team_attack_lab/docs/windows_setup.md

 2) Set WSL version to 1
    * wsl --set-version Ubuntu 1
    * Check with “wsl -l -v”
-   * This is needed for port forwarding due to how WSL1 v WSL2
+   * This is needed for port forwarding due to how WSL1 vs WSL2 networking works
 3) Windows Prereqs
    1) Fix Windows janky virtualization to work with WSL
       * bcdedit /set hypervisorlaunchtype off